 Optimize Your Hardware Settings

 Just because you have a good gaming mouse doesn’t mean that it’ll work wonders on its own without your help.
 The slightest changes in your mouse settings can make a huge difference in your gameplay.
 The most commonly optimized metric is DPI, which controls how sensitive the mouse is to external movement.
 When you increase the sensitivity, you’ll notice that you stopped wasting time by dragging the mouse too far on the pad just to look in a different direction in the game.
 Make sure to disable mouse acceleration both in the game settings and windows, because it can create some problems with aiming since it messes with the sensitivity dynamically.

 Experiment During the Game

 Getting used to new hardware or sensitivity settings is bound to take some time, especially if you haven’t experimented with these adjustments before.
 It’s recommended to get into an offline match with bots to test your aim with the new mouse settings before you engage other players in multiplayer.
+While doing this, you can also play around with Valorant cheats if that’s the game you’re practising on to help you get the hang of things quicker.
 If you find yourself missing your targets due to overshooting, lower the mouse’s sensitivity and vice versa.
 You can start by dropping the in-game mouse sensitivity bar to at least 10%, and play around with it to get the perfect settings for you.
 As long as you practice and stay aware of the mouse sensitivity that you’re comfortable with, you’ll be getting those killstreaks in no time.